 cross-cultural learning to develop a new business opportunity, and logistics cases

 developed by the UNC-Tsinghua Center for Logistics and Enterprise Development.

 - Bachelor’s degree

-- Minimum of 5 years of work experience with 7 years preferred
+- Minimum of 5 years of work experience and 3 years of management experience

 - Personal interview